4.77 from 55 votes

 What frosting goes best with this recipe?

 I personally recommend my cream cheese frosting, though I use a scoop less of powdered sugar in order to make the frosting slightly more silky and spreadable.
-Brown butter frosting or even my whipped cream frosting would be other great choices (and I’ve been itching to try my new caramel frosting on it, too!)
+Brown butter frosting or even my whipped cream frosting would be other great choices (and I’ve been itching to try my new caramel frosting on it, too!).
+I’ve also had people tell me that lemon frosting or lemon cream cheese frosting is excellent on it, as well!

 Cream cheese frosted cake slice on a white plate.

-If you were a big fan of my original spice cake recipe–don’t fret!
+If you were a big fan of my original spice cake recipe–don’t panic!
 I linked the original in the recipe card below.

 Enjoy!